Making changes to your switched network, switches or switch ports can cause significant downtime, please schedule accordingly.

 Meraki strives to make software upgrades as seamless and easy as possible.
 One of the benefits of the Meraki cloud architecture is that firmware can be delivered to one or even thousands of devices at once, automatically.

 It is important to note that Meraki device firmware is maintained at the network level.
-This means that each network container within dashboard has a specific firmware version, and all devices within that network container will be on that version of software.
+This means that each network container within the dashboard has a specific firmware version, and all devices within that network container will be on that version of firmware.